Karel Poláček: Life

 He then went to work for the Jewish religious community.
-Near the end of 1943, he was transported to the Theresienstadt concentration camp and then transferred to Auschwitz.
-He died in the Gleiwitz camp.
+On July 5 1943, he was transported to the Theresienstadt concentration camp and then transferred to Auschwitz.
+He died in the Gleiwitz camp on January 21, 1945.

 Work

 His novels represent the most authentic values of Czech interwar prose.
 He was close to the humanistic credo of his generation of writers such as Karel Čapek and František Langer.
 At the same time he reflects in his "humorous" (but only at first sight) novels the deep tragedy of the petty bourgeois, small-town and suburban world in which hypocrisy, mental smallness, narrow-mindness and spiritual poverty wins.

 Poláček was able to describe different human types - not only in their variety but also in the art of getting under the mask of their language.
 At the beginning of his work stand humorous sketches mostly from small-town environments, with caricatured human types, especially from middle-class, often Jewish society.

 His first novel was Dům na předměstí (1928, A House in the Suburbs) in which he portrayed the transformation of a "small man" into a dehumanised creature as soon as he is seized with the proprietary instinct to possess.
 He was widely popular for his humoristic prose such as Muži v offsidu (1931, Men in Offsides, which was made into a movie that year by director Svatopluk Innemann, starring Hugo Haas in the role of Mr. Načeradec) or Michelup a motocykl (1935, Michelup and the Motorcycle).

 Much of his work was devoted to a cycle in which he portrayed a small town during the years before World War I. The story is centered around the fate of the tradesman, Štědrý, and his sons.
 It was supposed to be a pentalogy; the fifth part was written but only fragments survived.
 The books were published in this order: Okresní město (1936, County Town), Hrdinové táhnou do boje (1936, Heroes go to Battle), Podzemní město (1937, Underground Town) and Vyprodáno (1939, Sold Out).